AyaPK/slack-plays-pokemon/readme.md

 - app_mention
 - reaction_added

+## Slack server
+This currently works out-of-the-box for the most part, however a few changes may need to be made to allow the bot to function properly.

+- A custom react named `:start:`
+- A custom react named `:select:`

 ## Emulation
 This project emulates Pokémon Blue (and possibly supports Pokémon Red unofficially).
 You will need your own legally dumped cartridge as a `.gb` file in the root of the project to run it.